KTStephano/peaches-bot.docs/tutorials/tutorial05.markdown

 # Creating Embeds

 An embed is a way to post messages to Discord with advanced formatting options.
-We can include things like titles, description, author, border color, etc. The bot allows you to reply with an embed using functions like `response` or `sendMessage`.
+We can include things like titles, description, author, border color, etc. The bot allows you to reply with an embed using functions like `responsd` or `sendMessage`.
 Here is an example of creating an embed with a few pieces of information:

 {% highlight golang %}
 {% raw %}